 Government Translator Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), interpreters and translators employed by the federal government earned a mean annual wage of $74,930 in May 2015 (www.bls.gov).
-In the same year, the mean wage for all interpreters and translators was $44,190 annually.
-Governments at all levels employed just 7% of interpreters and translators in the U.S. in 2014.
+According to the U.S. Bureau of Labor Statistics (BLS), interpreters and translators employed by the federal government earned a mean annual wage of $82,950 in May 2018 (www.bls.gov).
+In the same year, the mean wage for all interpreters and translators was $55,230 annually.
+Local Government, excluding schools and hospitals employed just 0.04% of interpreters and translators in the U.S. in 2018.

 Government Translator Career Information